Pool of Radiance: Reception

-Pool of Radiance received positive reviews.
+In Issue 11 of Gateways, Charles and Sydney Barouch commented, "Without giving anything away, we can tell you that it is one of the most addictive games we have ever encountered.
+If you value getting to the dinner table on time, or getting any sleep, this game isn't for you."

 G.M. called the game's graphics "good" and praised its role-playing and combat aspects.
 They felt that "roleplayers will find Pools is an essential purchase, but people who are solely computer games oriented may hesitate before buying it [...] it will be their loss".

-Tony Dillon from Commodore User gave it a score of 9 out of 10; the only complaint was a slightly slow disk access, but the reviewer was impressed with the game's features, awarding it a Commodore User superstar and proclaiming it "the best RPG ever to grace the C64, or indeed any other computer".
+Tony Dillon from Commodore User gave it a score of 9 out of 10; the only complaint was a slightly slow disk access, but Dillon was impressed with the game's features, awarding it a Commodore User superstar and proclaiming it "the best RPG ever to grace the C64, or indeed any other computer".

 Issue #84 of the British magazine Computer + Video Games rated the game highly, saying that "Pools is a game which no role player or adventurer should be without and people new to role playing should seriously consider buying as an introductory guide".

 Another UK publication, The Games Machine, gave the game an 89% rating.
 The reviewer noted that the third-person arcade style combat view is a "great improvement" for SSI, as they would "traditionally incorporate simplistic graphics in their role-playing games".
 The reviewer was critical that Pool of Radiance was "not original in its presentation" and that the colors were "a little drab", but concluded that the game is "classic Dungeons & Dragons which SSI have recreated excellently".

 A review from Zzap was less positive, giving the game a score of 80%.
 The reviewer felt that the game required too much "hacking, slicing and chopping" without enough emphasis on puzzle solving.
 The game was awarded 49% for its puzzle factor.